LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 ----------------

-When using SVG output, it's possible to generate diagrams that link to other diagrams, to API documentation, and to source code repositories (to both files and directories).
+When using SVG output, it's possible to generate diagrams that link to other diagrams, to API documentation, to local files and directories, and to source code repositories.

 For generating links between diagrams, use the `zoom(true)` option.
-This option allows (1) linking library diagrams to entity diagrams to predicate cross-referencing diagrams and (2) linking directory diagrams to file diagrams.
+This option allows (1) linking library diagrams to entity diagrams to predicate cross-referencing diagrams and (2) linking directory diagrams to file diagrams to entity diagrams to predicate cross-referencing diagrams.
 The sub-diagrams are automatically generated.
 For example, using the predicates that generate library diagrams will automatically also generate the entity and predicate cross-referencing diagrams.

 To generate local links for opening directories, files, and file locations in selected text editors, set the URL code prefix:

 - VSCode: `url_prefixes('vscode://file/', DocPrefix)`
 - VSCodium: `url_prefixes('vscodium://file/', DocPrefix)`